mattpolzin/swift-test-codecov/README.md

   -m, --metric <metric>   The metric over which to aggregate.
 One of lines, functions, instantiations (default: lines) -v, --minimum <minimum-coverage>
                           The minimum coverage allowed.
 A value between 0 and 100.
 Coverage below the minimum will result in exit code 1. (default: 0)
+  --explain-failure/--no-explain-failure
+                          Determines whether a message will be displayed if the minimum coverage threshold was not met.
+(Does not apply to print-formats `numeric` and `json`.) (default: true)
   -p, --print-format <print-format>
                           Set the print format.
 One of minimal, numeric, table, json (default: minimal) -s, --sort <sort>       Set the sort order for the coverage table.
 One of filename, +cov, -cov (default: filename) --dependencies/--no-dependencies
-                          Determines whether dependencies are included in code coverage calculation. (default: false) --tests/--no-tests      Determines whether test files are included in coverage calculation. (default: false) -h, --help              Show help information.
+                          Determines whether dependencies are included in code coverage calculation. (default: false) --tests/--no-tests      Determines whether test files are included in coverage calculation. (default: false) --warn-missing-tests/--no-warn-missing-tests
+                          Determines whether a warning will be displayed for 0% coverage.
+(Does not apply to print-formats `numeric` and `json`.) (default: true)
+  -h, --help              Show help information.
 ```